-RECOMMENDED READING: This Wedding Planning Playlist Will Keep You Motivated
+Recommended Reading: This Wedding Planning Playlist Will Keep You Motivated

 37. Play “Would You Rather?”

 You’ve probably played this game at a party with friends or maybe on Instagram Stories.
 Take some time separately to come up with a few “Would You Rather?” prompts.
 You can take this to the next level by writing them all down so you remember what each person answered!
-It could even make a funny wall art print.
+It could even make a fun wall art print.